Strong Asymptotic Composition Theorems for Mutual Information Measures: Introduction

 \section{Introduction}

 In the context of information leakage, composition theorems characterize how leakage increases as a result of multiple, independent, noisy observations of the sensitive data.
 Equivalently, they characterize how security (or privacy) degrades under the ``composition'' of multiple observations (or queries).
 In practice, attacks are often sequential in nature, whether the application is side channels in computer security~\cite{kocher_timing,wampler_information_2015,zhu_privacy_2012} or database privacy~\cite{Kairouz:Composition, Dwork:Concentrated, Mironov:Renyi}.
-Thus composition theorems are practically useful.
+Thus composition theorems are practically relevant.
 They also raise theoretical questions that are interesting in their own right.

-Various composition theorems for differential privacy and its variants have been established~\cite{Kairouz:Composition,Dwork:Concentrated, Mironov:Renyi}.
+Various composition theorems for differential privacy and its variants have been established (e.g.,~\cite{Kairouz:Composition,Dwork:Concentrated, Mironov:Renyi}).
 For the information-theoretic metrics of mutual information and maximal leakage~\cite{Issa:ML,Issa:Shannon:ISIT,Issa:Metrics:ISIT, Issa:ML:CISS} (throughout we assume discrete alphabets and base-2 logarithms)

 and $\alpha$-maximal leakage~\cite{liao_tunable_2018}, less is known.
-While similar theorems have been studied in the case that $P(y|x)$ not known ~\cite{smith_tight_2017}, we assume it is known.
+While some results are available in the case that $P(y|x)$ is not known~\cite{smith_tight_2017}, here we assume it is known.
 For the metrics in (\ref{eq:MIdef})-(\ref{eq:MLdef}) it is straightforward to show the ``weak'' composition theorem that if $Y_1,\ldots,Y_n$ are conditionally independent given $X$, then

-These bounds are indeed weak in that if $Y_1,\ldots,Y_n$ are conditionally i.i.d.\ given $X$, then as $n \rightarrow \infty$, the right-hand sides tend to infinity while the left-hand sides remain bounded.
+These bounds are indeed weak in that if $Y_1,\ldots,Y_n$ are conditionally i.i.d.\ given $X$, then as $n \rightarrow \infty$, the right-hand sides generally tend to infinity while the left-hand sides remain bounded.
 A ``strong'' (asymptotic) composition theorem would identify the limit and characterize the speed of convergence.

 We prove such a result for both mutual information and maximal leakage.
-The limits are readily identified as the entropy and $\log$-support size, respectively, of the minimal sufficient statistic of $Y$ given $X$.
-In both cases, the speed of convergence to the limit is exponential, and the exponent turns out to the same.
-Specifically, it is the minimum Chernoff information among all pairs of distributions $Q_{Y|X}(\cdot|x)$ and $Q_{Y|X}(\cdot|x')$, where $x$ and $x'$ are distinct realizations of $X$.
+The limits are readily identified as the entropy and $\log$-support size, respectively, of a minimal sufficient statistic of $Y$ given $X$.
+In both cases, the speed of convergence to the limit is exponential, and the exponent is the same.
+Specifically, it is the minimum Chernoff information among all pairs of distinct distributions $Q_{Y|X}(\cdot|x)$ and $Q_{Y|X}(\cdot|x')$.